Shahill22/Tag-Tree-Heirarchy/README.md

 A full stack Vue and python web application using Postgres for Nested Tags Tree.

 ## Note: API Code under master branch (Switch to master branch to view code)
+## Note: Database Credentials and url added directly to code without using .env file for easier testing.

 ## Requirements